 Can you search within your saved posts on LinkedIn?

 Not natively.
 LinkedIn doesn't provide a search function inside My Items.
 You can only scroll through the list or filter between "All" and "Articles."
-For keyword search, tags, and advanced filtering, you'll need a third-party tool like AuthoredUp that integrates with your saved posts.
+For keyword search, tags, and advanced filtering, you'll need a tool like AuthoredUp that integrates with your saved posts.
+There are also other LinkedIn tools that offer various content management features.

 How many posts can you save on LinkedIn?

 There's no published limit.
-LinkedIn's help documentation doesn't mention a cap, and users report saving hundreds of posts without issues.
+According to LinkedIn's help documentation, there is no cap on saved items, and users report saving hundreds of posts without issues.

 If your saved posts list has gotten long enough that scrolling isn't cutting it, give AuthoredUp's saved posts search a try!